sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

-# Unifying Pods & VMs: Hands-On GitOps with OpenShift Virtualization Workshop
+# Unifying Pods & VMs Workshop: Hands-On GitOps with OpenShift Virtualization

 In this workshop, you'll deploy a GitOps-powered demo app where users vote for their favorite Linux distro.
 The app blends modern and traditional workloads: containerized services running in Pods and a MySQL database hosted on a Virtual Machine—all seamlessly orchestrated with OpenShift Virtualization and GitOps.